TurboGears/tg2/docs/main/TG2Philosophy.rst

 would have allowed TurboGears to remain smaller and easier to develop and debug.

 TurboGears 0.5 release was just a few hundred lines of Python code, but it built on thousands of lines of code in other libraries.
-Those libraries had alreay been deployed, used, and tested, and were known to be "production ready."
+Those libraries had already been deployed, used, and tested, and were known to be "production ready."

 TurboGears2 returns to that philosophy.
 It is built on Pylons, but it brings